codeforsanjose/project-happening-atm/CONTRIBUTING.md

     - Uncomment `- /usr/src/app/node_modules`
     - :warning: Delete generated `node_modules` in that services' directory!
 - Escape Hatch!
-  - Unable to build or start the application; restart from a "clean slate"?
+  - Unable to build or start the application; restart from a "clean slate"
   - Run `docker system prune -f -a --filter label='com.codeforsanjose.add=happening-atm'`
   - Still not working?
   - Run `docker system prune -a`

 ## External API Dependencies

 :warning: **Managing Secrets**: `.env` is included in `.gitignore` to avoid leakage into Github.
-Althought it is _ok_ to update the file with other secrets needed to run the application locally, please keep this in mind.
+Although it is _ok_ to update the file with other secrets needed to run the application locally, please keep this in mind.

 ### Login using a Google Account